 Maple Glazed Roasted Carrots – This is the BEST roasted carrots recipe!
 Sweet-glazed carrots with gorgeous caramelized edges make the perfect side dish.
 (Gluten-Free, Paleo & Vegan-Friendly)

-These glazed roasted carrots are the best of both worlds.
 They get the subtle sweetness from a simple glaze while taking on the gorgeous caramelized texture of roasted carrots.

 HERE’S WHAT GOES INTO MY GLAZED ROASTED CARROTS: